hadv/yitam/docs/mcp-server-http-sse.md

 ## Overview

-This document provides information on the updated MCP server configuration, which uses HTTP/SSE (Server-Sent Events) for communication instead of the previously used stdio-based transport.
+This document provides information on the MCP server configuration, which uses HTTP/SSE (Server-Sent Events) for communication. **Only HTTP/SSE transport is supported.**

 ## Benefits of HTTP/SSE Transport